mjf1406/ozobot-maze/README.md

 ### p0

+- fixed: emoji now appear correctly
+- fixed: there is no longer a delay in setting the locale dropdown to the current locale

+## Change Log

+2024/10/26

 - UX: added Korean and Chinese simplified using next-international: https://docs.google.com/spreadsheets/d/1R3-hWtn4Krmn088SiIITLgav9V1oalo7tXeQHrucyY0/edit?gid=0#gid=0

-## Change Log

 2024/10/24